 Yes.
 Your family and friends can continue to help out and be involved in your care.
 Talk to your aged care home manager about how they can help.

 If your family, friends, or carer need to talk to someone about how their role has changed, they can access the Carer Gateway.
 The Carer Gateway is a national service funded by the Australian Government.
 It provides a range of information that can help carers in their role and find the right services.
 Call 1800 422 737 or access their website for more information about how they can help.

 If you are feeling alone and don’t have regular contact with family or friends, or feel isolated from your culture or heritage, the Aged Care Volunteer Visitors Scheme (ACVVS) can help.

 The CVS can organise volunteers to visit people living in Government-funded aged care homes.
-They have coordinators in each state and territory who will match you with a suitable regular visitor.
+There are coordinators in each state and territory who can match you with a suitable regular visitor.
 They can also link you with a group in your aged care home based on your interests, hobbies and background.

 Read more about the CVS organisations in your area.

 Visitors from the Lesbian, Gay, Bisexual, Transgender and Intersex community